mnorthup6690/MBCode/README.md

 # MBCode
 Repository containing code for pulling the MB bits from data and performing matching between emulation and data

-Before running the analyzer you must run reco_RAW2DIGI.py the RAW->DIGI step on the RAW data in order to gain access to the HFDigis and the HcalTrigPrimDigis reco_RAW2DIGI.py.
+Before running the analyzer you must run reco_RAW2DIGI.py the RAW->DIGI step on the RAW data in order to gain access to the HFDigis and the HcalTrigPrimDigis.

 Once you have the RAWDIGI output then run the analyzer on this input to pull the MB bit decisions.